STUDY

 Subordinating Conjunctions

-Before learning the subordinating conjunction, it is important to understand what is main clause or a subordinate clause.
-A clause is a group of words having a subject and an object, e.g., he laughed.
-There are two types of clauses:1) main clause, and 2) subordinate clause.
-See the following example.
+A clause is a group of words having a subject and a verb, e.g., he laughed.
+There are two types of clauses:

 • I saw a man who was laughing.

-For instance, in the above sentence, the word ‘who’ is a subordinating conjunction.
-A subordinate clause starts with the subordinating conjunction.
+A subordinating conjunction is a word that connects a subordinate clause to a main clause.
+In the example above, “who” functions as a subordinating conjunction.
 A subordinate clause generally comes after a main clause in a sentence.
 However, a sentence can also start with a subordinate clause followed by a main clause.

 • Main clause + Subordinate clause